 The storing of food grains in crop production and management is crucial as the crop is ready, and without proper storage, it can be damaged.
 Harvested grains contain a lot of moisture.
 Hence, they are first dried.
 Harvested crops are stored until they are sold in the market.

-Storing Of Grains
+Storing of Grains

 Methods of Storage of Food Grains